BrPetrus/thesis-tntsegmentation/README.md

 - Post-processing parameters

 The script will:
-1. Train a model for each quadrant (quad1-4)
+1. Train a model for each quadrant (quad1-4) using `training.py`
-2. Evaluate each model on the corresponding test set
+2. Evaluate each model on the corresponding test set using `evaluate_models.py`
 3. Save all results in timestamped directories
 4. Log experiments to MLflow

+**Note:** This script essentially automates the manual training and evaluation workflow by calling the same underlying scripts with different parameters.
+See `run.sh` for full implementation details.

 ### Overlap Study

-Evaluate models with different tile overlaps:
+The overlap study was used to systematically evaluate the impact of different tile overlap values on segmentation quality:

 ```bash
 cd scripts/
 bash run_overlap_study.sh path/to/trained/models/
 ```

-This will test overlaps: 0, 10, 20, 30, 40 pixels and generate comparative metrics.
+This script tests overlaps of 0, 10, 20, 30, 40 pixels by repeatedly calling `evaluate_models.py` with different `--tile_overlap` values, generating comparative metrics for analysis.

+**Note:** For full details on the automation logic and parameter combinations used, refer to the scripts themselves (`run.sh` and `run_overlap_study.sh`).

 ---